EliaTarasoff/super-tabletop-rpg/roles/outlaw.md

 (medium range, light damage)
 Slots: [ ]-[ ]-[ ]-[ ]

+### If I'm Going Down...
+_(Swan Song)_
+You roll up your sleeves, which until now hid single-shot spring-knives.
+You shoot two targets in medium range with lethal poison.

 ### Into the Shadows
 (very sneaky in shadows, nearly invisible at night)
 Slots: [ ]-[ ]-[ ]-[ ]